AjayKMehta/setup-machine/README.md

     . .\bootstrap-haskell.ps1 -InstallStack -InStallHLS -InstallDir D:\Apps -Msys2Version '20230718' -Msys2Hash 'ab9b9a25e92d0c71136c79eeac954f1ce023341224de8d81401439f38c8b9232'
     ```

     > **NOTE:** This did not work when specifying msys details.
-I got an error about file hash not mentioning though that was not the case 😦
+I got an error about file hash not being equal though that was not the case 😦

 ### Alternative installation steps